Landscapes of Medieval England

 The 14th century saw substantial changes in climate: the average temperature dropped by about one degree centigrade.
 While this might not seem like a huge drop, it had significant ramifications: while England had a small wine industry in 1300, by 1400 this was destroyed.
 The colder climate meant greater rainfall, which flooded roads and ruined crops.

 The way that the land was used for agriculture differed, too.
-While modern English fields tend to be small, square and even, in the fourteenth century most fields were massive and irregularly shaped.
+While modern English fields tend to be small, square and even, in the fourteenth century most fields were massive and irregularly shaped, enclosed by dry stone walls.
 They were then divided into individual strips of land, maintained separately by each tenant.
 Prior to the development of crop rotation, every third strip of land would have been left fallow, grazed in the meantime by cattle, sheep, goats or pigs.

 Around these huge areas of land were the commons: collectively owned land (or land where tenants were able to exercise traditional rights of usage) that peasants used to graze sheep and grow hay, or woodlands used to provide firewood and building materials.